 I didn’t weigh the few strands of hair left because it wouldn’t register on the scale.
 So, for this test, the Dyson V10 passes with flying colors.

-How easy is it to use the Dyson V10?
+How easy is the Dyson V10 to use?

-Next, let’s look at how easy it is to use the V10, to be more specific, we’ll look at its ergonomics.
+Next, let’s examine how easy it is to use the V10, specifically its ergonomics.

 Ergonomics

-The Dyson V8 and V10 don’t differ much in weight with just a 0.1 difference.
+The Dyson V8 and V10 differ slightly in weight, with a 0.1-gram difference.

 However, the new design of the V10 shifts some of the weight to the upper part of the vacuum, making it more top-heavy.